Jesse-21/universe/tutorials/RAILWAY.md

 ### 10. You are now self-hosting! 🚀

-Next up is [configuring your domain to our resolver contract](https://etherscan.io/address/0xf71a58ddc57214e431168c4a3f2ff62a069ab8a6#writeContract), which is in another tutorial 🤓
+Next up is [configuring your domain to our resolver contract](https://etherscan.io/address/0xf71a58ddc57214e431168c4a3f2ff62a069ab8a6#writeContract), which is in a future tutorial 🤓